mrnyby/i2wd-workshop/html-basics.md

 | `<tr>`    | Table row         |
 | `<th>`    | Table header cell |
 | `<td>`    | Table data cell   |

+HTML tables are great for displaying tabular data in web pages.
+Historically, tables have also been (ab)used to implement complex layouts where you want different components arranged in rows and columns.
+Complex layouts are __presentational__ information.
+Since HTML specializes in conveying __structural__ information, it's almost always better to implement layouts using CSS.